spinlud/linkedin-jobs-scraper/README.md

  to instantiate Chromium browser instances; the same browser options and events are supported.
  For more informations about browser options see: [puppeteer-browser-options](https://pptr.dev/#?product=Puppeteer&version=v2.0.0&show=api-puppeteerlaunchoptions).
  For more information about browser events see: [puppeteer-browser-events](https://pptr.dev/#?product=Puppeteer&version=v2.0.0&show=api-class-browser).
+ The main method is `run` which takes the following parameters:

+* `queries` required, must be a string or an array of strings
+* `locations` required, must be a string or an array of strings
+* Optional object with the following:
+    - `paginationMax` {Number} Maximum number of pagination
+    - `descriptionProcessor` {Function} Function executed on browser side (you have access to `window`, `document`, etc) to extract job description

 ```js
 /**